 Fellow of the Institute of Financial Accountants and in business on the island for 40 years, Norman has been on the HTA Board since 1999.
 He has served as a local authority councillor and Stornoway Port Authority member and sees the Harris Tweed industry as a sustainable part of the local economy.

 Alasdair is the Comhairle nan Eilean Siar representative on the Board.
 A member of the Highlands & Islands Joint Valuation Board, An Lanntair and advisor to Gearrannan Blackhouse Village, he is committed to developing the language and culture of the Western Isles.

-Rachel Mackay is a Production Co-ordinator with a Glasgow-based independent TV company.
+Rachel Mackay works freelance in TV Production.
 She comes from Stornoway and maintains close links with the island.
 Rachel's passion is for language, culture and fashion.
 She is a strong lobbyist for the survival of the Gaelic language and protection of the unique culture of the Outer Hebrides and brings an articulate youth voice to our organisation.

 Maggie, from South Dell, is Clerk to the Lord-Lieutenant and a partner with Anderson Macarthur Solicitors in Stornoway.
 She is a former member of Ness Community Council and Company Director of Galson Community Owned Estate Trust and currently Chair of Iomairt Ghaidhlig Iar Thuath Leodhais.